suijingfeng/vkOpenArena/README.md

     notebook(in this casem it will not print anything), maybe the driver side bug (nvidia vulkan driver 1.0.65).
 * printDeviceExtensions: list the device extensions supported on you GPU
 * printInstanceExtensions: list the instance extensions supported on you GPU
-* printImgHashTable: print the image hash table usage, which also list the image creaeted and is size info etc.
+* printImgHashTable: print the image hash table usage, which also list the image created and its size info etc.
-* printShaderTextHashTable: I am curious about the q3 handle out the shader collision problem of two different shader.
+* printShaderTextHashTable: I am curious about the q3 handle out the shader name clash problem.

 For example: